Arts Leadership Program Overview

 - The Arts Leadership Curriculum offers 10-12 courses per semester on topics in five distinct categories: Entrepreneurship & Careers; Leadership & Administration; Performance; Contemporary Orchestral Issues; and The Healthy Musician.

-- The Arts Leadership Internship Program provides paid, for-credit internships in Rochester, as well as paid, summer and post-graduation”externships” in the U.S., Canada, and around the world.
+- The Arts Leadership Internship Program provides paid, for-credit internships in Rochester, as well as funding in support of summer “externships” in the U.S., Canada, and around the world.
 Hundreds of students have participated in the ALP internship program since its inception.

 - The Arts Leadership Guest Speaker Series brings thought-provoking performers, arts managers, promoters, music writers, and music educators to Eastman to speak on and about a variety of career and music-related topics.

 - The Arts Leadership Certificate Program provides intense, one-on-one advising and coordinated access to all ALP components.
-The certificate program also provides “extras” like special opportunity grants, alumni reunions, and paid post-graduation externships.
+The certificate program also provides “extras” like special opportunity grants, alumni reunions, and networking.

 A personal and flexible program: Unlike extra-curricular offerings or minors that offer a limited, pre-defined focus, the Arts Leadership Program is co-curricular.
 Students pursue personalized courses of study that complement their primary areas of study, as well as their intended career paths.
 As music degree programs become increasingly rigid and prescribed, the Arts Leadership Program offers students numerous options that provide opportunity for personal exploration.
 The program’s flexibility and openness is designed to mirror a rapidly changing “real world” that requires and rewards good decision-making and adaptability.